R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 the enclave runtime manages its own heap - to ensure all data stays with the EPC memory.

 So, what should the heap size be set to?
 This depends.
 In most cases you can leave this setting at its default value of 256Mb.
 For many enclaves this will be enough.
-However your enclave may want access to a very large set of data.
+However, your enclave may want access to a very large set of data.
 In this case you want to increase the heap size.

 What happens if you want to specify a heap size that is greater than the EPC provided on your SGX system?
 Well, this